 Politis Program Requirements

 The Politis Program requires that undergraduates complete a total of 45 hours of service-learning activities and community volunteer work prior to their graduation.
 Students meet the requirement by participating in action service activities either individually and/or as part of their course work.
-Each year a theme is proposed to be followed, at least by the action service through courses.

 Action Service: Action service may involve hours of volunteer service, non-profit fund raising, and community activism.